Abdallah-Zidan/pemo-task/README.md

 - [ ] API rate limiting and throttling
 - [ ] Comprehensive logging and audit trails
 - [ ] Performance optimization and caching

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/my-feature`
-3. Make your changes and add tests
-4. Ensure all tests pass: `npx nx test`
-5. Commit your changes: `git commit -m 'Add my feature'`
-6. Push to the branch: `git push origin feature/my-feature`
-7. Submit a pull request

-### Development Guidelines

-- Follow TypeScript best practices
-- Write comprehensive tests
-- Update documentation for new features
-- Follow the existing code style
-- Use conventional commit messages

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support

-For questions or support:

-- Create an issue in the repository
-- Check the documentation in individual library README files
-- Review the code examples and tests

----

-Built with ❤️ using [NestJS](https://nestjs.com/) and [Nx](https://nx.dev/)